DeepBrain-AI/docs/versioned_docs/version-1.4.x/aihuman/web-sdk/getting-started/first-aihuman.md

 **2.4. generateToken request**

-- After the 'requestClientToken' call is succeeded, then call AIPlayer's "generateToken" function with appId and clientToken.
+- After the `requestClientToken` call is succeeded, then call AIPlayer's `generateToken` function with appId and clientToken.
 It responds with JSON containing information such as verifiedToken, tokenExpire, and defaultAI.
-The 'generateToken' call succeeds means the authication is completed.
+The `generateToken` call succeeds means the authication is completed.
 For more info, refer to [API](../apis/aiapi.md)section.

 ```javascript
 // quickStart.js(Client)